DICE-UNC/jargon/README.md

 ####  Error listing replicas in a resource group (cat unknown table) #108

 Resource groups are no longer a concept, so some operations using resource groups now throw an UnsupportedOperationException when ussued against a 4.1+ iRODS host.
 These operations continue to be supported pre 4.1.
 Unit test code was adjusted.

+#### estTrimReplicasForDataObjectByResourceNameInvalid fails with uncaught -78000 #109

+Added a ResourceNotFoundException in the hierarchy.
+For prior to 4.1, will maintain current behavior of silently ignoring, which in retrospect might be a bit odd.
+But no surprises!
+From 4.1+ will throw a DataNotFoundException.
+It's a little messy, may rethink that later.